Inferring the Morphology of Stellar Distribution in TNG50: Twisted and Twisted-Stretched shapes

-Next, we display twisted-stretched halos, as defined in the main text.
-There are in total 12 halos in this class.
-Figures \ref{Twisted-Stretched-Halos1} and \ref{Twisted-Stretched-Halos2} present the halos in this class.
-In a manner similar to the twisted halos, here we truncate the radial profile until where we see some gaps in the collection of the converged points.
+Next, we display twisted-stretched galaxies, as defined in the main text.
+There are in total 12 galaxies in this class.
+Figures \ref{Twisted-Stretched-Halos1} and \ref{Twisted-Stretched-Halos2} present the galaxies in this class.
+In a manner similar to the twisted galaxies, here we truncate the radial profile until where we see some gaps in the collection of the converged points.